-Price matching is a great way to negotiate but there are a lot more ways you can negotiate.
-Getting the best price is a matter of understanding moving company’s pricing models, timing, and flexibility.
+Price matching is a great way to negotiate, but there are many more ways you can negotiate.
+Getting the best price is a matter of understanding moving companies’ pricing models, timing, and flexibility.

-If saving money on your upcoming move sounds appealing to you, read on.
+If saving money on your upcoming move sounds appealing, read on.

 Alright, Let’s get into it!

 Before you start thinking about how to negotiate with your moving company, you’ll need to do your research.
-It’ll be easier to get discounts from your preferred movers if you’re prepared.
+If you’re prepared, it’ll be easier to get discounts from your preferred movers.

 Details of your move

-Take the time to consider the details of your move, including distance, number and weight of items needing transport, and items needing special care.
-Normally, the average cost of a local move will be lower than the cost of an interstate move.
+Take the time to consider the details of your move, including the distance, number, and weight of items needing transport and special care.
+Normally, the average cost of a local move will be lower than an interstate mover.

 However, you can negotiate a reasonable price with the moving company if you know exactly what you need.

 Services included in the estimate

-If you look at moving estimates cross country or locally online, you may see large differences between companies.
-This is because some companies include different services in their estimates.
+Looking at moving estimates cross-country or locally online, you may see significant differences between companies.
+There’s a difference because some companies include different services in their estimates.
 Some also don’t include all of their additional charges.

-If you want a proper moving estimate, make sure each company includes all the same services.
+If you want a proper moving estimate, ensure each company includes all the same services.
 Our moving cost calculator compares and breaks down the rates and services of the best moving companies in the country.

 You may also notice a difference depending on who you’re working with.
 There are brokers and actual movers within the industry, and we recommend working directly with the movers.

 As you search for movers in your community, do your research.

-Online, make sure the company is licensed and trustworthy.
+Make sure the company is licensed and trustworthy

 - Examining their BBB entry